 When thinking about bankruptcy, there is a lot to consider.
 It is important to discuss your financial situation with an accountant and a bankruptcy attorney.
 Some of the many warning signs that may indicate it is time to file bankruptcy include when a creditor has filed a lawsuit, your bank account has been frozen, your wages are being garnished, and it is impossible to pay down debts, including credit cards and medical bills.
-When assessing your financial situation with an accountant and attorney, it is important to review your income to debt ratio, credit report, open all of your mail to know the creditors pursuing debt, and never ignore any collection action, including foreclosure, repossession or any lawsuit.
+When assessing your financial situation with an accountant and attorney, it is important to review your income-to-debt ratio, credit report, open all of your mail to know the creditors pursuing debt, and never ignore any collection action, including foreclosure, repossession, or any lawsuit.

 If you are an individual or a couple facing a serious financial situation, you may want to know about your bankruptcy options.
 Before filing for bankruptcy, there are options to help you avoid taking that step, including a loan modification.
 If bankruptcy is the logical next step, knowing which one is right for you is important.
 There are two types of bankruptcy provided by the court; Chapter 7 & Chapter 13.

-One of the greatest benefits to filing for bankruptcy is the Automatic Stay.
+One of the greatest benefits of filing for bankruptcy is the Automatic Stay.
 This protection is provided by U.S. Bankruptcy Code and allows some time for a debtor to regroup and assess the future.
-Especially those who face foreclosure, the Automatic Stay stops creditors from taking any action to collect one’s debt, letting families stay in the home while they get back on track and explore their options.
+Especially for those who face foreclosure, the Automatic Stay stops creditors from taking any action to collect one’s debt, letting families stay in the home while they get back on track and explore their options.
 The Automatic Stay stops lawsuits, repossessions, foreclosures, wage garnishments, and any contact to collect debts.

-If you are considering the step towards bankruptcy, it is important to discuss your situation with an attorney.
+If you are considering the step toward bankruptcy, it is important to discuss your situation with an attorney.
 The Lauterbach Law Firm is an experienced Rockland County Bankruptcy Law Firm helping clients through these tough financial and legal matters.
 Contact our firm for a consultation to discuss your situation.